 The more you can create a culture of growth and development the better.
 This means growth mindset isn’t something you do, it’s just part of your daily practice.
 This subtle and stealthy approach is one advocated by some of the leading growth mindset researchers.

 Growth mindset is a psychological theory about how people learn best.
 One would hope that this learning would result in higher grades.
 Indeed a large scale study conducted by Carol Dweck (of over 160,000 students) found that growth mindset predicts grades across every socio-economic level.
 Another study of 1500 students found that combining a growth mindset and a sense of purpose intervention improved the likelihood of students completing Maths, English and Science courses.
 Finally, this study of 115 students found that students with a growth mindset went on to achieve higher grades.
-The Sutton commissioned a study that found that students who received a growth mindset intervention made, on average, two months additional progress in English and Maths, though these results weren’t statistically significant, meaning they couldn’t say for sure.
+The Sutton commissioned a study that found that students who received a growth mindset intervention made, on average, two months additional progress in English and Maths.
 However a recent study failed to reproduce these results which suggests that more research is needed.

 Yes, loads.
 For all our blogs go here.
 The main blogs on how to develop a growth mindset in students can be found by clicking on these links.